Skip to content ↓

 Year 4

-As part of the year 4 curriculum, the children take part in the Listen2Me programme offered by Hampshire music service.
+As part of the year 4 curriculum, during the Autumn term, the children take part in the Listen2Me programme offered by Hampshire music service.
 Please click on the link below to find out more.

 Year 5